extended stay

 Peak hour

-Straight in from the Spain leg, a brief touch at Hveragerði on the way to the suburb.
-Within a few days the camera all but goes quiet - the character of the whole trip is set immediately.
+Straight in from the Spain leg through Keflavík, the suburb settled by mid-morning, then an afternoon drive out to the Geysir field.
+The next day brushed Kópavogur, central Reykjavík and an evening run east to Hveragerði.
+By Oct 18-19 the camera all but goes quiet - three and eight frames - and the character of the whole trip is set immediately.
 This was never going to be a touring week.

 residency